Advertiser disclosure

 • Free employee cards: With lounge access, rewards, and expense-tracking integrations.

-• Travel credit restrictions – $300 credit usable only via Capital One’s travel portal (not on any travel purchase).
+• Travel credit restrictions: $300 credit is usable only via Capital One’s travel portal (not on any travel purchase).

-• No preset spending limit (charge card) – Must pay the balance in full each month (no carrying a balance), which may not suit businesses needing financing flexibility.
+• No preset spending limit (charge card): Must pay the balance in full each month, which may not suit businesses needing financing flexibility.

-• Flat rewards vs. bonus categories – 2X everywhere is great, but businesses with heavy spend in specific categories (like shipping or online ads) might earn more with a specialized card.
+• Flat rewards vs. bonus categories: While 2X everywhere is great, businesses with heavy spend in specific categories (like shipping or online ads) might earn more with a specialized card.

 Welcome Bonus and Rewards Structure